 How to Get Married at Devil’s Lake State Park in Baraboo, Wisconsin

-Are you and your partner thinking of getting married at Devil’s Lake in Baraboo, Wisconsin, but aren’t sure where to get started?
-Then this is for you!
-I’ll go over everything from finding an officiant, to suggesting places to celebrate after.
 As an expert in documenting couples getting married at Devil’s Lake State Park, this guide will help you every step of the way.

-Step one: Find an officiant
+Step two: Find an officiant

 You could ask a friend to marry you and they can register to become ordained online at the Universal Life Church.
-The bonus of asking a friend to marry you is that they can tailor your ceremony to be a bit more personal and will likely not charge a travel fee to Devil’s Lake.
+The bonus of asking a friend to marry you is that they can tailor your ceremony to be more personal and will likely not charge a travel fee to Devil’s Lake.

 If you’re interested in hiring a civil official to marry you, you can contact the Sauk County Clerk at 608-355-3286 Monday-Friday 8:00am-4:30pm.